-A woman was jailed for 13 days before police realized they had the wrong person, her lawsuit says
+A woman was jailed 13 days before police realized they had the wrong person, her lawsuit says

 If authorities had compared pictures of both women, the police would have realized that Farber “should not have been arrested at all,” the lawsuit states.

-Farber’s friends and family took matters into their own hands, sending the district attorney attorney handling the case in Texas documentation and evidence showing that she was not in Texas the day she was accused of committing a crime.
+Farber’s friends and family took matters into their own hands, sending the district attorney handling the case in Texas documentation and evidence showing that she was not in Texas the day she was accused of committing a crime.

 After days of contacting authorities, the family received a response from the prosecutor in Texas, who said it had been a case of mistaken identity.

 “She said, ‘Oh my God, we are so sorry, we will expedite this.
-We will get her out,’” Farber’s mother, Terry Brodie, told Southern California news station ABC7.
+We will get her out,’ ” Farber’s mother, Terry Brodie, told Southern California news station ABC7.

 Ex-officer sentenced to 2 years in killing of Daunte Wright after she said she mistook her gun for a Taser